November 23, 2012 15:32 ET

-GUELPH, ONTARIO--(Marketwire - Nov.
-14, 2012) - Members of the Canadian Union of Public Employees (CUPE) from Locals in Guelph, Kitchener/Waterloo, Cambridge and the surrounding area are meeting tomorrow to put into action a campaign aimed at protecting workers' democratic rights to free collective bargaining.
+SUDBURY, ONTARIO--(Marketwire - Nov.
+23, 2012) - Members of the Canadian Union of Public Employees (CUPE) from area Locals are meeting Monday to put into action a campaign aimed at protecting workers' democratic rights to free collective bargaining.
 The evening's event is one of a series of about 20 regional meetings taking place across the province.

-"Public service workers across Ontario are facing threats of new provincial legislation that attacks our democratic rights to collective bargaining and impartial third-party arbitration," said Fred Hahn, president of CUPE Ontario.
-"These rights come from decades of hard work that have brought fairness and stability to labour relations in Ontario; they must be protected."
+"Public service workers across Ontario are facing threats of new provincial legislation that attacks our democratic rights to collective bargaining, and impartial third-party arbitration," said CUPE Ontario President Fred Hahn.
+"These rights come from decades of hard work that have brought fairness and stability to labour relations in Ontario, they must be protected."

 Bill 115, the Liberals' legislation that affects school board workers, and other proposed legislation strips long-standing rights from workers who collectively negotiate their contract with employers.
 It allows the government to dictate what a collective agreement must achieve and to change a negotiated agreement unilaterally.
 Proposed legislation also undermines the ability for workers to seek impartial third-party arbitration when collective bargaining hits a dead end.